 (monique.sobey@kitchengardenfoundation.org.au), Rebecca Dalrymple (r.dalrymple@bendigo.vic.gov.au) and Dr Miranda Blake (miranda.blake@deakin.edu.au).

-The Local Governments Creating Healthy Food Environments Symposium free hybrid event was held on March 17, 2025, to share evidence and tools to inform policy and practice in local governments.
+The Local Governments Creating Healthier Food Environments Symposium free hybrid event was held on March 17, 2025, to share evidence and tools to inform policy and practice in local governments.
 Read our news story for full details on the event

 Missed the symposium?
 Catch up on the presentations and resources from our expert speakers.